streetlightpilgrim/ShittyRPG/README.md

 this is a shitty rpg
 You can now fight 2 goblins back to back

-# Requirements
+# Requirements & setup

-To install requirements:
+This will install all requirements, and set up the database.

 ```
   $ pip install ./requirements.txt
+  $ python manage.py migrate
 ```

 # Set up admin user